Welcome to the Journey of Faith

 Allow this dialogue between Scripture and the Catechism to become a moment of prayer, learning, and encounter with Christ.

-Praying Sunday Gospel with the Catechism starts 1st Sunday of Advent 2025 which is the start of RCIA Rite of Acceptance.
+Praying Sunday Gospel with the Catechism starts 1st Sunday of Advent 2025 which is the start of RCIA Rite of Acceptance for those wanting to be baptised, confirmed or receive the Holy Eucharist at the Easter Vigil April 2026.